-- Log on to the Realtime Compute Console.
+- Log on to the Realtime Compute development platform.

 - In the top navigation bar, click Administration.

-- In the Jobs section, click the target job name under the Job Name field.
+- On the Jobs page that appears, click the target job name under the Job Name field.

 - At the top of the Job Administration page, click Overview.

 Job instantaneous valuesBelow the Task Status section, you can view the instantaneous values of a job.

 |Input TPS||The number of blocks read from the source table per second.
 For Log Service, you can package multiple data records into one LogGroup for reading.
 In this case, the value indicates the number of LogGroups read from the source table per second.|

 |Input RPS||The number of data records read from the source table per second.|

 |Output RPS||The number of data records written to the result table per second.|

 |Consumed CPUs||The number of CPUs used by the job.|